-For timely alerts, information about school closings, delayed openings, or early dismissals due to inclement weather, etc., please watch for our Renweb emergency text alert system.

-Please check your email listed with the school for alerts, as well.
+For information about school closings, delayed openings, early dismissals due to inclement weather or other emergency information, please watch for our Emergency Text Alerts.
+(Check your email listed with the school as well.).

 All parents are automatically registered for these emergency alerts at the start of the school year.
-If you would like to "opt out," please email info@themesi vta.org
+If you would like to "opt out" email debbieg@themesivta.org.